Clooos/Bubble-Card/README.md

 ## Donate

 If you like my project and want to support me, please consider making a donation.
-Any amount is welcome and very much appreciated.
+Any amount is welcome and very much appreciated 🍻

 [![Buy me a beer](https://img.shields.io/badge/Buy%20me%20a-beer-yellow?logo=buy-me-a-coffee)](https://www.buymeacoffee.com/clooos)